 You don’t have to pay the gratuities if you don’t want to, but the crew does rely on them as a large part of their compensation.

 That’s it!
 It isn’t a short list at all.
 So, how much does a cruise cost?
 We ended up spending $1,283.09.
 That really isn’t that bad for a 5-day cruise.
 In fact, it is only $256.62 per day or $128.31 per person per day.

 When you consider the fact that you get lodging, all the food you care to eat at three decent meals a day, entertainment and the chance to visit foreign countries, the price really isn’t that bad at all.

-We could have easily spent double that and I’m going to venture some people spent double that on just their cruise cabin.
-Hopefully, I’ve enlightened you to some of the other expenses on cruises so you can budget for them better for your first cruise.
-You no longer have to wonder how much for a cruise like our five day Carnival cruise.
+Hopefully, I’ve enlightened you to some of the other expenses on cruises so you can budget better for your first cruise.
+You no longer have to wonder how much it costs for a cruise like our five day Carnival cruise.